Jehovah's Witnesses

 IV.
 Honor Jesus

 You don't need to be a pastor, a missionary or a Greek scholar to witness to Jehovah's Witnesses.
 But you should be a born again Christian who firmly believes the Gospel and can defend your beliefs from Scripture.
-If you are used to citing people instead of Bible verses to defend your beliefs, or qualifying churches based on how nice its people are instead of what they believe, do this Bible study first, and then read the content below.
+If you are used to citing people instead of Bible verses to defend your beliefs, or qualifying churches based on how nice its people are instead of what they believe, do this Bible study first, and then proceed as below.

 Jehovah's Witnesses don't have some special power or knowledge that can damage your faith.
 The question on their sign above - "What does the Bible really teach?" - insinuates that Christians have been lied to, yet it is the Jehovah's Witnesses who have been lied to, as you will see below.
 You have the true Gospel that leads to heaven instead of hell, so approach them with confidence and without fear.
 If heeded, the Gospel will turn their world upside down, so approach them also with loving compassion.

 The Jehovah's Witnesses on the sidewalk have been told to evade "argumentative" Christians who come to share the Gospel with them, so they will size you up to see if you are someone they should talk to or evade.
 If they see you coming with your eyes fixed on them from 30 yards or meters away, they will raise their shields.
-So walk toward them while looking down at the sidewalk until their poster enters your peripheral vision, then casually look toward it, stop walking, and read it.
+So walk toward them while looking down at the sidewalk until their poster enters your peripheral vision, then casually look toward it, stop walking, read it, and keep reading it until they greet you.
+It is harder for them to break off a conversation that they initiated, so wait for them to say hello to you first.

-And if you open the conversation by blazing away with Bible verses, they will refer you to visit their website and end the conversation before it even starts.
+And if you respond by blazing away with Bible verses from the beginning, they will refer you to visit their website and end the conversation before it even starts.
 If an older Jehovah's Witness is nearby, he will come, send the others away "to take a break," refer you to their website, and end the conversation.
 To have them size you up as someone they can talk to, start gently, even mundanely.
 Below is an example of the opening exchange.

-Jehovah's Witness (smiling back) - Fine, thank you, how are you?
+Jehovah's Witness - Fine, thank you, and you?

 Christian - I'm fine as well, thank you...
 Have you been out here for a while?